 Night Moscow has a special beauty.
-The endless concert halls, cinemas, restaurants and cafes, many of whom work 24 hours the magnet pulling tourists.
-Moscow, though mostly friendly town, all the same please visitors be carefull....
+The endless concert halls, cinemas, restaurants and cafes, many of whom work 24 hours like a magnet pulling tourists.
+Moscow, though mostly friendly town, all the same please visitors be carefull...

 In St. Peterbuge also has many interesting places.
 The pictures show Peter and Paul Fortress, St. Isaac’s Cathedral and the Palace Square.
 Another distinctive feature of St. Peterbuge are white nights.
 They come in the summer.